EightFold24/pwa-training/02-JavaScript/02-first-steps/06-type-conversions/README.md

 There are also cases when we need to explicitly convert a value to the expected type.

+##
 > ### Not talking about objects yet
 > In this chapter, we won't cover objects.
 Instead, we'll study primitives first.
-Later, after we learn about objects, we'll see how object conversion works in the chapter <info:object-toprimitive>.
+Later, after we learn about objects in chapter [Objects](../../03-objects).

 ## String Conversion